proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 ### Session Commitment Card

-At the end of each BookMark Breakfast session, participants fill out:
+At the end of each session, participants fill out:

 **Name:** _______________